Thousands protest in Germany against coal mine expansion - KTVZ

 Thousands protest in Germany against coal mine expansion

 ERKELENZ, Germany (AP) — Thousands of people are demonstrating in persistent rain to protest the clearance and demolition of a village in western Germany that is due to make way for the expansion of a coal mine.
-Swedish climate campaigner Greta Thunberg joined the demonstrators as they protested the clearance of Luetzerath, walking through the nearby village of Keyenberg and past muddy fields.
-On the sidelines of the protest, police said people broke through their barriers and some got into the Garzweiler coal mine.
-As the demonstration took place, the clearance of Luetzerath was well advanced.
+There were standoffs with police as some protesters tried to reach the edge of the mine and the village itself.
+Swedish climate campaigner Greta Thunberg joined the demonstrators on Saturday as they protested the clearance of Luetzerath.
+They walked through the nearby village of Keyenberg and past muddy fields.
+The clearance of Luetzerath was well advanced as the demonstration took place.